MahsasadatNezamabadi/L.A-Project/readMe.md

   * Arrests
   * After-School programs
   * Public Recycling Bins

+For each features we need some kind of location (Latitude & longitude)and use location to calculate number of features in the neighborhood of each school.

 ## Implementation Technologies

+### Data preprocessing:
+* Pandas
+  * create new attributes, aggregate some things & connect different datasets
+* Location/ finding neighbours
+  *  Haversine formula

+### Machine Learning:
+* Classification
+  * scikit: Try Bayesian Classifier & KNN
+* Feature Analysis
+  * Would be nice, if we have time

+### Visualization & Web Application:
+* Plotly & Dash
+  * Dash for the deployment of the website
+  * Plotly for the visualization
+  * Both together to make it interactive
+* Matplotlib
+  * For simpler visualizations

 ## App Structure
 The application is split in two parts: the preprocessing and the application.
 ### Structure of the application